 Skip to main content

-The Stardeck agent can make cross-app calls on your behalf.
-Instead of writing SDK code yourself, you can ask the agent to call another app’s API, discover what endpoints are available, or orchestrate data flows across multiple apps.
+Both Starcat and your project’s Developer Agent can make cross-app calls for you.
+Instead of writing SDK code yourself, you can ask the agent to call another app’s API, discover what endpoints are available, or move data between apps.
+There are two situations where this happens, and they behave differently.

-• Call another app’s API — “Call the inventory app’s /api/products endpoint and get the list of products”
+• Call another app’s API — “Call the inventory app’s /api/products endpoint”

 • Choose the environment — “Call the CRM app’s sandbox to test the new endpoint”